kinecosystem/kin-ecosystem-android-sdk/README.md

 ```
 >**NOTE:** The kin-ecosystem-android-sdk arr is tested for Android OS version 4.4 (API level 19) and above.
 >* Some functionalities such as observing balance update will not be supported for lower OS version.
->* If your app support lower OS versions (minSdkVersion < 19) we recomend to only enable Kin intgartion for users with version 4.4 and above.
+>* If your app support lower OS versions (minSdkVersion < 19) we recommend to only enable Kin integration for users with version 4.4 and above.

 ## Common Workflows ##